 The next feature is of Restyled Junk ‘shabby vintage’ Graduation party.
 What wonderful recycled party decoration!
 All made with denim.

 I thought I spotted denim strips when I looked at the linky party link-up image.
 And oh, may… I found an amazing recycled jeans fest!
-As jeans party decorations, she featured …
+As jeans party decorations, she featured first a very original restyled denim star, and then …

 a whole bunch of denim table cloths made from recycled denim jeans !!!
 Lots of pairs of jeans.
 The large-block quilting technique makes them look stunning.
 All fabulous, original DIY craft projects you can make with old pairs of jeans.
 Here’s the recycled jeans party decoration, all put together… :